7:35 min. digital video

 with John Lawrence Toljanic

-In Greek mythology, landscapes are inextricably integrated with narratives because natural phenomena are the animated by the Gods in this tradition.
+In Greek mythology, narratives are inextricable from landscape because natural phenomena are the animated by the Gods.
 In as much as Poseidon rules the sea- is embodied as the sea- the ocean becomes an active participant in the story.
 I am currently making paintings and videos that explore how landscapes operate in narratives of contemporary American mythology, as well as in the narratives of personal mythology.